 The 200% American jingoism that we suffered from for several months after 9/11 is somewhat subsiding--one doesn't see the pickups with two large flags blowing in the breeze or the flags flying in front of homes 24 hours nonstop as much as before.
 But Americans are going to have to wake up and take responsibility for this new dictatorship or we're all going down the tubes!

-In the same vein as the recent article in this journal, "The Current Necessity for Critical Thinking," Reich's book hammers away at how the "common man and woman" must learn to think for themselves before they end up as cannon fodder in a so-called new world war against terrorism (which is actually a new war against American liberties).
+In the same vein as my book, Progressive Awareness Reich's Listen, Little Man hammers away at how the "common man and woman" must learn to think for themselves before they end up as cannon fodder in a so-called new world war against terrorism (which is actually a new war against American liberties).

 - 12/28/01: "More Fitting Name for Swing Voters: Airheads,"